How Your Organs and Emotions Relate

+The new wording:

-According to traditional Chinese medicine, our body reacts naturally to each stimulus – whether external or internal – generating a whole host of different reactions.
+According to traditional Chinese medicine, our body reacts naturally to each stimulus, whether external or interna, generating many different reactions.
+These reactions affect each organ differently.

 Apart from the physical stimuli that the body receives thanks to the nervous system, we also experience emotions or feelings.
-Even if they seem not to have an obvious effect, they nevertheless provoke reactions that can serve to stimulate or inhibit some of our organs.
+Even if they seem not to have an obvious effect on us, they provoke reactions that can stimulate or inhibit some of our organs.

 Organs and emotions

 When one organ is affected, it can have a de-balancing effect on the entire body.
-That’s why it’s of the utmost importance that we’re able to find out the emotional cause so that we can work towards solving it.
+That’s why it’s important to identify the emotional cause so that we can work towards solving it.

 The heart and the small intestine: joy

 According to ancient Chinese medicine, joy is the emotion that’s most closely associated with these two organs.
 The heart is responsible for regulating the blood and controlling the blood vessels, among other things.
 Meanwhile, the small intestine’s function is to absorb the nutrients and minerals that come into the body through our food intake.

-Although a healthy emotion like joy can stimulate these organs and their functioning, an excess can generate:
+Although a healthy emotion like joy can stimulate these organs and their functioning, too much joy can generate:

 - Lack of concentration

-People who suffer from affected organs tend to be sensitive, extroverted and talkative people.
-They often find themselves overwhelmed by their own emotions and can struggle to keep their emotions in check.
+People who suffer from affected organs tend to be sensitive, extroverted, and talkative.
+They often find themselves overwhelmed by their own emotions and struggle to keep their emotions in check.

 Rage and anger, as well as all the other emotions associated with them, relate to these two organs.
 Your liver is in charge of storing blood and regulating the circulation of vital energy.
 Meanwhile, your gallbladder is responsible for collecting and excreting bile.

 3. Spleen and stomach: obsession

-People who suffer from conditions related to these organs are usually tranquil and calm, but often have great difficulty making decisions.
+People who suffer from conditions related to these organs are usually calm, but often have a hard time making decisions.

 4. Lungs and large intestine: sadness

 These two organs are strongly connected to feelings of melancholy, sadness, and grief.

-The main job of the lungs is to regulate breathing.
-The large intestine plays a key role in digestion, the absorption of nutrients and keeping the body’s immune system functioning.
+The lungs’ main job is to regulate breathing.
+The large intestine plays a key role in digestion and the absorption of nutrients.
+In addition, it helps keep the body’s immune system functioning.

+5. Kidneys and bladder: fear